 As this is a master's level unit of study, you will be expected to use American Psychology Association (APA) referencing throughout the portfolio entries when analysing readings.
 The portfolio will be due approximately two weeks after the final session of the module.

-Each module costs $770* per person including GST.
-Individual schools or communities of schools who have a minimum of 20 participants and a venue for the workshops can contact us to discuss a reduced rate.
+Each module costs $770 per person including GST.
+Individual schools or communities of schools who have a minimum of 20 participants can contact us to discuss a reduced rate.

 Module 1 in 2024 – Modules will be offered and delivered on demand upon enquiry